 Urbanears Humlan Washable Headphones

 Designed to keep you from ruining your kid’s expensive headphones in the washing machine (check those pockets), these Urbanears also include a shareable plug to keep multiple kids occupied at once listening to the soundtrack from Home.
-When they get dirty (and they will), just take the headband and ear covers off and can toss them in the hamper — along with everything else in their filthy life.
+When the holiday gift gets dirty (and they will), just take the headband and ear covers off and can toss them in the hamper — along with everything else in their filthy life.

 BOSEbuild Speaker Cube